anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 12 -> IETF draft 13:

-* deleted figure in Section "Request Artifact: Pledge Voucher-Request Trigger (tPVR)" for JSON representation of tPVR, as it has been replaced by CDDL
+* Deleted figure in Section "Request Artifact: Pledge Voucher-Request Trigger (tPVR)" for JSON representation of tPVR, as it has been replaced by CDDL
+* Updated reason-content description in status response messages (enroll-status, voucher-status, and status-response.
+* Updated CDDL source code integration to allow for automatic verification

 From IETF draft 11 -> IETF draft 12: